jferrl/go-githubauth/README.md

 `go-githubauth` is a Go package that provides utilities for GitHub authentication, including generating and using GitHub App tokens, installation tokens, and personal access tokens.

-**v1.3.0** introduces Go generics support for unified authentication with both numeric App IDs and alphanumeric Client IDs in a single, type-safe API.
+**v1.4.0** introduces personal access token support and significant performance optimizations with intelligent token caching and high-performance HTTP clients.

 ---